 MAKE YOUR OWN WAY VISITS

 For these outings, we ask you to make your own way to the venue.
-It may be possible to organise car share for those of you without your own transport.
-Please contact us for details.
+There are no booking charges.
+It may be possible to organise lifts for those of you without your own transport.
+Please contact us.

 Malcolm Warburton the Visits Organiser at the cathedral has kindly offered to give us a guided tour of the newly refurbished cathedral.
 This tour will last about an hour and will include the recently reclaimed crypt and chapter house which had been neglected and languished as a general storage area for many years but has now been restored to use.
 We shall meet near the font at 2.00pm.

 You may wish to arrive earlier as there will be a free (public) concert by Daniel Gordon a brilliant young pianist from 1.00pm of about 40 minutes duration.
 It will be the last of the current season before the summer break.

 And if you wish to arrive earlier still, you can enjoy a light lunch in the cathedral café before the entertainment.

 Wednesday, 17th May, at 1.00pm – West Yorkshire Police Headquarters, Carr Gate

 This is a visit to the newly expanded facility just off Bradford Road and is a guided tour which should give us an insight into the workings of our local force.
 It will include the mounted section (horses), firearms section and the helicopter etc.